 6.12.2 Description

-To achieve C2 communication reliability in some scenarios, e.g. UAV is hovering in area for some critical work, a UAV can establish two redundant C2 connections, which can be either with the same UAV-C or UTM,.
-For redundant C2 connections with the same control entities, existing redundant transmission mechanism with different 5GS paths that is defined in 5.33.2 in TS23.501 can be reused.
-One C2 is selected as active C2 connection with the UAV-C or UTM, which is used for primary connection for the UAV control, while there can be another standby C2 connection established as redundancy and ready to take over the primary C2 connection when it goes down or other reasons deem necessary.
+To achieve C2 communication reliability in some scenarios, e.g. UAV is hovering in area for some critical work, a UAV can establish two redundant C2 connections, which can be either with the same UAV-C or UTM.
+For redundant C2 connections with the same control entities, existing redundant transmission mechanism with different 5GS paths that is defined in 5.33.2 in TS23.501[5] can be reused.
+For End-to-End C2 reliability with using the End-to-End redundance mechanism defined in 5.33.2.1 in TS23.501[5], One C2 is selected as active C2 connection with the UAV-C or UTM, which is used for primary connection for the UAV control, while there can be another standby C2 connection established as redundancy and ready to take over the primary C2 connection when it goes down or other reasons deem necessary.
 The standby C2 connection may have different C2 traffic with different QoS policy than the active primary C2 connection.
 Establishing redundant C2 connections can be triggered or initiated by UAV or UTM.
 How to decide and select the redundant C2 connection is out of scope for 3GPP.
+When N3/N9 reliability mechanism defined in 5.33.2.2 in TS23.501[5] is used for C2 reliability, there is only one PDU session for C2 connection and the C2 traffic is duplicated and routed via two different N3/N9 transport layer paths.

 NOTE 1: Redundant C2 connections may be used with two different PLMNs, but only redundant-C2-connection